Doula Education and Careers

 Career Outlook

-The career forecast is positive for those with doula training.
-Midwives and nurse-midwives are in increasing demand, with the practice of nurse-midwifery legal in all 50 states and the District of Columbia.
+The career forecast is positive for other professionals may work alongside doulas or who have a doula education themselves.
+Midwives and nurse-midwives, for example, are increasing in demand, with the practice of nurse-midwifery legal in all 50 states and the District of Columbia.

 The American College of Nurse-Midwives reports that their goal was to have 20% of non-Cesarean births attended by nurse-midwives by 2020.
 DONA International, which is just one of several professional doula organizations, has more than 6,000 members from around the world.